 62732 Sullivan Rd.
 Joshua Tree, CA

-Once a month Kip's Desert Book Club gathers on Monday at 7:00 pm in the home of a different resident of the Morongo Basin to discuss a book that in one way or another touches on the theme of “desert”.
+Once a month since October 2014, Kip's Desert Book Club has gathered on Monday at 7:00 pm in the home of a different resident of the Morongo Basin to discuss a book that in one way or another touches on the theme of “desert”.
 Kip says that it’s not necessary to read the book to attend, but everyone should bring a tasty snack or drink.
 To suggest a book or venue contact Kip.
 Books are announced at meeting, on our website and through the HDTS mailing list.
 If you can’t find or afford a book you can borrow one from Kip's Little Free Library box (at the end of the driveway) at 63452 Winters Rd.
 1 mile East of Border, on the left side - Look for the orange reflective triangle with LFL.